JulieBlanc/pagedjs-phd-demo/README.md

 ### src/

 Folder with all your content.

-- `chapters` → the markdown files of each chapter, please respect the denomination for the chapters (`chapter-01.md`, `chapter-02.md`, etc.)
+- `chapters/` → the markdown files of each chapter, please respect the denomination for the chapters (`chapter-01.md`, `chapter-02.md`, etc.)
-- `toc.md` → a special file for the generated table of content with paged.js
+- `cover.md`, `abstract.md`, `acknowledgements.md` → add directly the mardown files you need (don’t forget to add this filese to `pandoc/files.yaml`)
-- `cover.md`, `abstract.md`, `acknowledgements.md` → qdd directly the mardown files you need (don’t forget to add this style to your pandoc command line)
+- `generated/` → folder of specific files for generated content (table of content, list of figures, list of tables) / You can change the titles but be carefull woth html div
 - `images/` → put here the images of your content
 - `biblio/`
   - `biblio.bib` ' → the file of your bibliography export from zotero